Deadmau5: 2012–2014: Album Title Goes Here and While(1<2)

-On February 2012, at the 54th Annual Grammy Awards, Zimmerman attended the ceremony with three separate nominations.
+In February 2012, at the 54th Annual Grammy Awards, Zimmerman attended the ceremony with three separate nominations.
 At the ceremony, Zimmerman secretly changed his shirt to another with the fellow electronic act Skrillex's number on it, "trolling" him.

 His sixth studio album, Album Title Goes Here, was released on September 24, 2012.
 Singles from this album include "Maths", "The Veldt" with singer Chris James, "Professional Griefers" with Gerard Way of My Chemical Romance, "Channel 42" with Wolfgang Gartner and "Telemiscommunications" with musician Imogen Heap.
 FUSE TV named "Professional Griefers" one of the top 40 songs of 2012, and Rolling Stone named "The Veldt" one of the 50 best songs of 2012.
 Album Title Goes Here was nominated for Best Dance/Electronica Album at the 55th Grammy Awards.

 In November 2013, Zimmerman deleted three years' worth of music from his SoundCloud account, replacing them with an EP of seven melancholy piano sonatas, simply called 7, named after the Latin translations for the seven deadly sins: "Acedia", "Avaritia", "Gula", "Invidia", "Ira", "Luxuria", and "Superbia".
 The same month, Zimmerman left longtime label Ultra Records and signed with record label Astralwerks, a famed NYC-based imprint that houses artists such as Swedish House Mafia, David Guetta, and The Chemical Brothers.